rafaelsetragni/awesome_notifications/README.md

 </manifest>
 ```

-For iOS, you must submit a request to Apple to enable it, as described [in this post](https://medium.com/@shashidharyamsani/implementing-ios-critical-alerts-7d82b4bb5026).
+For iOS, you must submit a request authorization to Apple to enable it, as described [in this post](https://medium.com/@shashidharyamsani/implementing-ios-critical-alerts-7d82b4bb5026).

-OBS: **Critical alerts still in development and should not be used in production mode.**
+**OBS**: Critical alerts still in development and should not be used in production mode.

 <br>